Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: A model for pandemic reconstruction

-Here the contamination $B_{t_k, a}$ is appropriately parameterised in terms of parameters $\vec{\beta}^B$ (see Web Appendix B).
-The signal $\doc{\mu}_{t_k, a}$ is identified by virological data from sub-samples of size $v^{\textrm{viro}}_{t_k, a}$ of the primary care consultations.
+The signal $\doc{\mu}_{t_k, a}$ can only be identified by additional virological data from sub-samples of size $m^{\textrm{v}}_{t_k, a}$ of the primary care consultations.
 The number of swabs testing positive for the presence of the pandemic strain $W_{t_k, a}$ in each sample is assumed to be distributed: